-The scale of potential dust emissions from the site is low risk given the scope of prefabrication of the building components together with traditional methods in the construction phase.
+The scale of potential dust emissions from the site is low risk given the scope of works in the construction phase.
+Construction is isolated to roof areas (reinstallation of roof covering) which will be contained under a temporary roof and the sides encapsulated with sheeting.